upperlinecode/effect-hook-lab/README.md

 ### Preamble

-Before you begin the lab, know that the data cleaning team has already built some handy cleaning functions located in `utils.js`:
+Before you begin the lab, know that the data cleaning team has already built a handy cleaning function located in `utils.js`:

-- `cleanAnswer()` - some of the questions have answers with extra apostrophes, extraneous html, etc. This function takes in that messy string and returns one with the most common weird punctuation stripped out, so `"'<i>The Great Gatsby</i>'"` would become `"Great Gatsby"` which is something the user is much more likely to type.
-For maximum value, use this on both the answer provided by the API and on the guess provided by the user.
-- `getRandomItemFrom()` - some languages have built-in methods for getting a random item out of a list or array.
+- `groupCluesByCategory()` - some languages have built-in methods for grouping items in a list or array.
 JavaScript doesn't, so we put one together.
-This takes in an array and returns a single item from that array at random.
+This takes in an array of clues and keys them to their category.
-- `getFiveClues()` - this takes in an API response to the `/clues` endpoint (which by default is an array of 100 clues) and returns an array of just five clues, of values 100, 200, 300, 400, and 500 respectively.
-It will behave unexpectedly if the input array is missing clues for any of these values.

-You don't need to master any of these right away, but know that they are there for your use later, so don't work too hard on recreating any of them from scratch.
+You don't need to master this right away, but know that they are there for your use later, so don't work too hard on recreating any of them from scratch.

 Much of the styling has been built out already, but feel free to modify it if you wish.

 ### Part 1

-1. **Examine the structure of the data** - Examine the `allCluesHardcoded` array, and at least one sample category within that array (eg `animals`) in `data.js`.
-This is a sampling of the format of the data we will be working with.
-At first, we will start with the hard-coded data.
+0. **Examine the structure of the data** - Open the `data.js` and examine the `SAMPLE_JEOPARDY_GAME` object and at least one sample category within that array (eg `JAPAN`).
+This is a sampling of the format of the json data we will be working with.
+At first, we will start with this hard-coded data.
 Later, we will be getting this data from an API.
 This is a common approach in front-end app building.

    - Whenever the format of the data starts to seem confusing, know that you can always fall back on the mental model of a real-life jeopardy board.
    - The chosen format is arguably the most straight-forward way to organize jeopardy clues (questions).
 It also matches the format we will be getting from the API.

 #### Build the board

-1. **Render the board columns by looping over the data** - in the `Board` render a `<Category />` component for each category in `allCluesHardcoded`.
-Be sure to pass the corresponding clues to each `<Category />` as a prop.
+1. **Render the board columns by looping over the data** - in the `Board` render a `<Category />` component for each category in `allCluesHardcoded` (aka `allClues`).
+Be sure to pass the corresponding clues and a key to each `<Category />` as props.

-   - Since this is an array, common convention is to use the JavaScript `.map()` array method to do this in a loop.
+   - Since this is an object, use [Object.entries()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) (or [Obejct.values()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Object/values)) to turn it into an array.
+Then, use the JavaScript `.map()` loop through it.

 1. **Display Category Names** - Before moving on, make sure each category is displaying the name of the category.
 You can access this information by looking at the first clue's category property.

 1. **Render the Cards** - Now it's time to map over the clues that were passed as a prop to each `Category`.
 You'll want to render one `<Card />` for each clue.

-1. **Get the Data via API** - Make the API calls in `useEffect` in the `App`.
-You'll ultimately replace the hardcoded clues with the results of this API response.

-   - You'll probably be fetching a url that looks something like this: `"https://jservice.io/api/clues?category=" + 783`, where 783 is replaced by whatever category you happen to be using.
-   - Find the `useEffect()` call in the `<App />` component.
-Since we only want to make the call to the API on the initial rendering of the App, for now it will likely have no dependencies and look something like this: `useEffect(()=>{}, [])`
-   - Inside your `useEffect` function, use an [asynchronous function](https://designcode.io/react-hooks-handbook-fetch-data-from-an-api) to make a call to the API and store the response (once the promise has resolved) in your state variable.
-   - Because this will require five API calls (one per category) you'll want to use use `Promise.all()` to await all five responses before triggering a re-render.
-     - If this is your first time working with promises in JavaScript, don't try to guess this syntax - reference the example at the [bottom of this Readme](#code) as your boilerplate.
-   - This is a great opportunity to use the `getFiveClues()` helper function - this will narrow your API response down from 100 answers to a smaller list of 5 - one per relevant point value.
-   - Be sure to store the clues you wish to render in the appropriate state variable.

 1. **Inspect the Cards** - Make sure that each card is displaying the value on the front, and that when clicked, the back shows instead.
 This functionality should already be built out, but you'll want to make sure you give yourself time to process what's happening.